dkuspawono/javascript/README.md

     ```

   <a name="destructuring--object-over-array"></a><a name="5.3"></a>
-  - [5.3](#destructuring--object-over-array) Use object destructuring for multiple return values, not array destructuring. jscs: [`disallowArrayDestructuringReturn`](http://jscs.info/rule/disallowArrayDestructuringReturn)
+  - [5.3](#destructuring--object-over-array) Use object destructuring for multiple return values, not array destructuring.

     > Why?
 You can add new properties over time or change the order of things without breaking call sites.